mcmonkey4eva/OpenTKMapMaker/README.md

 Anywhere:

-T key to change entity type
+T key to quick-change entity type

 N to open the entity settings view (While a single entity is selected)